go-ethereum

 The transaction details are displayed as follows:

-Now that the user account is funded with ether, a contract can be created ready to deploy to the Geth node.
+Now that the user account is funded with ether, a contract can be created and deployed to the Geth node.

 A simple smart contract